-1. The total amount of program income that will have been received before 0 the start of the next program year and that has not yet been reprogrammed 2.
-The amount of proceeds from section 108 loan guarantees that will be 0 used during the year to address priority needs and specific objectives identified in the grantee's strategic plan 3.
-The amount of surplus funds from urban renewal settlements 4.
-The amount of any grant funds returned to the line of credit for which the planned use has not been included in a prior statement or plan.
-5. The amount of income from float-funded activities Total Program Income Other CDBG Requirements
+The total amount of program income that will have been received before the start of the next program year and that has not yet been reprogrammed 0 2.
+The amount of proceeds from section 108 loan guarantees that will be used during the year to address the priority needs and specific objectives 0 identified in the grantee's strategic plan 3.
+The amount of surplus funds from urban renewal settlements 0 4.
+The amount of any grant funds returned to the line of credit for which the 0 planned use has not been included in a prior statement or plan.
+5. The amount of income from float-funded activities 0 Total Program Income 0

+Other CDBG Requirements

-1. The amount of urgent need activities 2.
-The estimated percentage of CDBG funds that will be used for activities that benefit persons of low and moderate income.
-Overall Benefit - A consecutive period of one, two or three years may be used to determine that a minimum overall benefit of 70% of CDBG funds is used to benefit persons of low and moderate income.
+1. The amount of urgent need activities 0 2.
+The estimated percentage of CDBG funds that will be used for activities that benefit persons of low and moderate-income.
+Overall Benefit - A consecutive period of one, two or three years may be used to determine that a minimum overall benefit of 70% of CDBG funds is used to benefit persons of low and moderate-income.
 Specify the years covered that include this Annual Action Plan.
+100.00%

-HOME INVESTMENT PARTNERSHIP PROGRAM (HOME) REFERENCE 24 CFR 91.220(L)(2)
+HOME Investment Partnership Program (HOME) Reference 24 CFR 91.220(I)(2)